BigBang1112/bigbang1112/README.md

 I'm trying my best at **C#**, Lua, and I'm currently learning Rust.

-I'm an "occasional" videomaker with [over 300 videos on YouTube](https://www.youtube.com/@BigBang1112tm) and I also produce Drum & Bass music under Realnest moniker with 50+ finished (200+ unfinished) musical projects.
+I'm an "occasional" videomaker with [over 300 videos on YouTube](https://www.youtube.com/@BigBang1112tm) and I also produce Drum & Bass music [under the Realnest moniker](https://www.youtube.com/@RealnestMusic) with 50+ finished (200+ unfinished) musical projects.

 ### Some of my currently active projects